tg222eu/KattastrofenCTF/README.md

 By converting the hex to UTF-8 we get a code with a lot of brackets, parentheses, plus signs and exclamation mark.
 A quick research reveals that this is JSFuck encrypted.
 I tried several different tools and the only one that worked was https://enkhee-osiris.github.io/Decoder-JSFuck/.
 Once decrypted we get a Javascript code.

+Since 0.1 + 0.2 == 0.3 will result in tiny rounding errors, because of limitation in floating-point arithmetic in programming in general, the statement will always be false.
+I removed the if statement since its not fulfilling any purpose.
+I also removed the app.alert and replaced it with console.log just because of curiousity what the output would look like and it revealed the flag.

 Flagga3{mj4u!}